azhuge233/SysInfo-TGBot/README.md

 # SysInfo-TGBot

-A python script let you control your server using telegram bot.
+A python script let you control your server with telegram bot.

 ## Requirements

 - python 3.5
-- psutil (5.6.3)
+- psutil
-- pyTelegramBotAPI (3.6.6)
+- pyTelegramBotAPI

 ## Usage